 - Mortgage to Rent

-These schemes help home owners who find it difficult to pay their mortgage – or loans secured against their property – to stay in their homes.
+These schemes help home owners who find it difficult to pay their mortgage, or other loans secured against their property, to stay in their homes.

 The Mortgage to Shared Equity scheme

-The Scottish Government buys a stake in your property – up to 30% – so you can reduce your secured loan(s).
+The Scottish Government buys a stake in your property – up to 30% – so you can reduce your secured loan.
 You'll still own and have responsibility for maintaining and insuring your home.

 The Mortgage to Rent scheme